 Gang Enhancements Reversed When Crawford Violation

-The prosecution must show: 1) that defendant “actively participated” in a criminal street gang; 2) defendant knew that the criminal gang members participated in a pattern of criminal activity; and 3) defendant willfully assisted, promoted or further felonious criminal conduct by gang members.
+The prosecution must show: 1) that defendant “actively participated” in a criminal street gang; 2) defendant knew that the criminal gang members participated in a pattern of criminal activity; and 3) defendant willfully assisted, promoted or furthered felonious criminal conduct by gang members.
 California Criminal Jury Instructions (CALCRIM), Instruction 1400.

 Indeed, “even where gang membership is relevant, because it may have a highly inflammatory impact on the jury, trial courts should carefully scrutinize such evidence before admitting it.”
 Williams, supra, at 193.